-The Marilyn Gittell Activist Scholar Award was established to highlight the importance of field-based urban scholarship and promote the dissemination of work by activist urban scholars.
-The award is sponsored by SAGE.
+The Marilyn Gittell Activist Scholar Award (sponsored by SAGE) was established to highlight the importance of field-based urban scholarship and promote the dissemination of work by activist urban scholars.

 The inspiration for this award and lecture is the career of Dr. Marilyn Gittell, former Director of the Howard Samuels Center and Professor of Political Science at The Graduate School at City University of New York.
 Dr. Gittell was an outstanding scholar and a community activist who wrote seminal works on citizen participation, and was founding editor of Urban Affairs Quarterly, (now known as Urban Affairs Review).
 She was deeply committed to training young urban scholars of color and women, and taught them to understand the workings of democracy from the ground up, using the methods of rigorous field research.
 Over the course of her career, Dr. Gittell became well-known for research that dealt with difficult policy issues, that directly engaged the communities impacted by those issues, and that challenged both scholars and policymakers to consider the community impacts of policy actions.
 Thus, the award seeks to honor the contributions of a scholar whose research record shows a direct relationship between activism, scholarship and engagement with community(ies).